-Building AI Agents for OpenShift¶
+Building AI Agents on Red Hat AI¶

 What you'll build¶